-In contrast to these works we focus on providing detailed guidelines for development and integration of reusable safety elements within the safety-critical systems.
+In contrast to these works we focus on providing guidelines for development and integration of reusable safety components within safety-critical systems.
 Moreover, we focus on the automotive industry by aligning the provided guidelines with the ISO 26262 safety process.
-More specifically, we support generative reuse of safety argument-fragments since that increases the reusability of the efforts invested in capturing safety rationale within the safety contracts.
-We are not aware of other works with this specific focus.
+More specifically, we support generative reuse of safety argument-fragments by utilising the efforts invested in capturing safety rationale within the safety contracts.
+To the best of our knowledge the contribution of our work is in this respect novel and unique.